github/learn.github.com/pages/branching.markdown

 ![Branch Step 6](../images/branch/step6.png)

-Since Git does it's merges as a simple 3 way merge based on the commit history snapshots, doing multiple merges is often very easy.
+Since Git does its merges as a simple 3 way merge based on the commit history snapshots, doing multiple merges is often very easy.
 It will only have to merge in changes introduced on both branches since the last merge - it will not have to re-merge anything.